sco1/pyflysight/docs/user_guide/data_format.md

-# Flysight Data Format
+# FlySight Data Format
-## Flysight V1
+## FlySight V1
 ### File Structure
-The Flysight V1 hardware revision outputs a single CSV file containing GPS track information.
+The FlySight V1 hardware revision outputs a single CSV file containing GPS track information.
 Flight logs are grouped into a directory by GPS date, and each flight session CSV is named based on the initial GPS time.

 ```
 .